AmomentOfMusic/Zotero_scrivener_picker_windows/README.md

 You can edit the section which says "scannable-cite" to any of the formats listed [on the Better BibTeX webpage](https://retorque.re/zotero-better-bibtex/cayw/
 )

-I have had some issues with other formats not outputting italics.
-If this is the case, I'd recommend adding the command to copy the text to clipboard (as mentioned in the page linked above) and simply pasting the text as a workaround
+I have had some issues with the form titled formatted-citation not outputting italics (such as in book titles).
+I suspect this has to do with the encoding that Better BibTeX outputs, but I'm not 100% sure.
+Other styles that do not require rich text encoding should be fine.
+If you are able to solve the issue with italics, please let me know!

 ## Acknowledgment
 Inspired by  [Dave Smith Zotpick applescript](https://github.com/davepwsmith/zotpick-applescript) using a modified version of the work by [Glfruit](https://gist.github.com/glfruit)